 I write realistic, edgy, honest, sometimes heartbreaking, often funny books about and for young people.
 Being a teenager sucked for me, and I’m still trying to write my way out of it.
-I have a new book coming out in June 2021 called The Tragedy of Dane Riley and I’m
+My latest book (June 2021) is called The Tragedy of Dane Riley.
+Dane Riley struggles with the idea

 A painfully honest and powerful depiction of the changing nature of friendships in the face of hardship and an exploration of what it means ‘to be human and alive.